 All youth demographics were collected at program intake (wave 0).
 Youth reported on their own primary demographic characteristics including age (11-18) and race/ethnicity.
-Parents reported child SES demographics (such as household income) and youth social emotional skills.
-(LeBuffe, Shapiro, & Naglieri, 2009)
+Parents reported child SES demographics (such as household income).

+Social-emotional competencies

+Social emotional competencies were reported by parents/guardians using the Devereux Student Strengths Assessment (DESSA; LeBuffe, Shapiro, & Naglieri, 2009) at program intake (wave 0).
+Each item on the DESSA asks parents/guardians to respond to an item regarding their youth’s behavior in the past four weeks.
+The DESSA consists of 8 subscales with 72 items: Decision making (e.g., “Follow the advice of a trusted adult?”; α = .92), goal-directed behavior (e.g., “Try to do her/his best?”; α = .92), optimistic thinking (e.g., “Carry herself/himself with confidence?”; α = .87), personal responsibility (e.g., “Serve an important role at home or school?”; α = .90), relationship skills (e.g., “Compliment or congratulate somebody?”; α = .93), self-awareness (e.g., “Show an awareness of her/his personal strengths?”; α = .87), self-management (e.g., “Pass up something he/she wanted now, to get something better in the future?”; α = .91), and social awareness (e.g., “Cope well with insults and mean comments?”; α = .90).
+All items were rated on a 5-point scale (1=never, 5=almost always).
+Scores for each subscale were averaged across the respective items to create a composite score of social-emotional competencies (α = .97 at baseline).

 Belongingness

-Campus Connection mentees responded to a five-item scale that inquired about their sense of belongingness at CC via an adaption of the belonginess measure created by Youth Development strategies, Inc(Alberti Gambone, Klem, & Connell, n.d.).
-This measure was distributed at wave 1-5.
+Campus Connection mentees responded to a five-item scale that inquired about their sense of belongingness at CC via an adaption of the Support and Opportunities Scale (Alberti Gambone, Klem, & Connell, 2002).
+This measure was distributed at waves 1-5.
 At wave 1, youth participants were asked about their expectations to belong (i.e. “I feel like I will belong at Campus Connections”).
 For all other weeks, youth were asked about their present feelings of belongingness in the program (i.e. “I belong at Campus Connections”).
 Cronbach’s alpha was adequate at all five time points (α = .88 - .92).

-Social Network
+Strength of social connections

-Youth were asked to indicate their relationships with other youth, mentors, and staff in the program during wave 1-5 of the program.
+Youth were asked to indicate their relationships with other youth, mentors, and staff in the program during waves 1-5 of the program.
 Youth were shown pictures of other youth, mentors, and program staff within the program and were asked to select all that they had a relationship with.
-Youth were then asked to rate the relationship with each selected individual on a scale of 1-10.
+Youth were then asked to rate the relationship with each selected individual on a scale of 1 (not very close) to 10 (very close).